yuanxiesa/IS557_machine_learning_team_project/README.md

 - visualization.py: process the files and visualize the probability of occurrence for the 10 most common words from each Twitter account
 - clustering.py: perform k-means clustering (k=16) on the vectorized tweets and bulid a decision tree model to explain the clustering results
-- CH-index.py: vary number of clusters to observe the change in quality of clustering
+- improve_clustering_vary_K.py: vary number of clusters (K) to observe the change in quality of clustering